fla-pi/HorizontalLinks/README.md

 # Horizontal Links: Appendix
 This repository contains the datasets and the scripts employed in the case studies of the PhD thesis "_Horizontal Links.
 A view of paradigmatic relations from the Italian lexicon-grammar continuum_".
-The content of each file is described below, divided by chapter and section, as presented in the thesis.
+The content of each file is described below.
+Files are grouped by chapter and section, as presented in the thesis.

 * [Chapter 3 - Paradigms, in and beyond word-formation: the case of analytic and synthetic psych-predicates](https://github.com/fla-pi/HorizontalLinks?tab=readme-ov-file#chapter-3---paradigms-in-and-beyond-word-formation-the-case-of-analytic-and-synthetic-psych-predicates)
   - [Section 3.2 - Data collection](https://github.com/fla-pi/HorizontalLinks?tab=readme-ov-file#section-32---data-collection)